Five reasons to study electrical and electronic engineering at Surrey

 1. Fantastic work placement opportunities

-Surrey won the award for 'Best University Placement Service' (over 750 placements) for the third year running in 2021.
-Running successfully for four decades, Surrey’s renowned Professional Training placement programme enables you to do a year-long paid placement and gain valuable work experience at a company like:
+You can lean on the support of our award winning Professional Training placement programme.
+Running successfully for four decades, Surrey’s renowned PTY enables you to do a year-long paid placement and gain valuable work experience at a company like:

-Our electrical and electronic engineering courses are ranked in the UK top 10 by The Guardian University Guide 2023.
+We have been ranked 1st in the UK for information technology and systems by the Complete University Guide 2024 and top 15 for overall student satisfaction* in the National Student Survey for the last four years.
 As a student here you'll experience exceptional teaching and a lively mix of learning styles.
 As well as lectures and small group tutorials, you’ll do practical lab activities in pairs and take part in group projects which have a set brief but are also open to innovative solutions.

 3. Teaching informed by research